kgiszczak/retype/README.md

 # Retype

 Library to save and restore cursor position on contenteditable elements.
 You can use it to create functionality like Twitter's hashtags.
+It works by inserting special character in place of cursor, manipulating the text and then replacing this special character with cursor.

 ## Installation